Top 20 Marketing Skills to Put on Your Resume in 2026 (That Employers Actually Want)

 This rapid evolution means that static resumes listing generic “marketing experience” won’t cut it anymore.
 Hiring managers are looking for specific, demonstrable skills that show you can drive results in today’s digital-first environment.

 Marketing and creative positions with unemployment rates trending below the May 2025 national rate of 4.2% include marketing specialists at 2.4%, marketing managers at 3.1%, and web and UX designers at 3.8%.
-The talent shortage means companies are competing for skilled marketers, giving you leverage when you can prove you have the right abilities.
+The talent shortage means companies are competing for skilled marketers, giving you an advantage when you can prove you have the right abilities.

 The Top 20 Marketing Skills for Your 2026 Resume